OfficialThomas/Planet-Boutique/CMPM 121 Project 1/README.md

-# Planet Boutique
-CMPM 121 Assignment 1 (UNITY)

-The goal of this assignment is to show my ability to do the following:
-- Manipulate the position of an object
+README
-- Manipulate the rotation of an object
+1. Dynamically manipulate the position, rotation, and scale of an object in the scene.\
+    Status: Complete.\
+    Cube moves around the scene, and the rotation, rotation speed, and scale can all be adjusted using either buttons or sliders on the UI.

-- Manipulate the scale of an obejct
+2. Dynamically manipulate the color of an object.\
+    Status: Complete.\
+    Cube starts as a grey and can be changed using RGB sliders on the UI.

-- Save and load an object state
+3. Save and load some object state.\

-I decided to use this opportunity with this project to make a small game related to making your own planet, titled Planet Boutique.
-The player is supposed to use the arrow keys to move their planet from station to station changing the rotation, scale, and color of the planet.
-Once the player is done making their planet they can view it rotating around a sun, which is supposed to be the conclusion of the game.
-Players can still return to the boutique, making sure that the save state of the object can still be used.
+    Status: Complete.\
+    Able to save and load the rotation speed and color of the cube.

+4. Unique manipulation.\
+    Status: Complete.\
+    The cube revolves around a sphere using RotateAround() and the camera follows the cube using Vector3.lerp.